sboursault/training/presentation/presentation.md

     I want to see my basket content in the mini-basket,<br>
     so that I always know the basket's content and amount.</i>
   </ul>
-  <p class="mt-2">As a team, define acceptance criterias for this story
+  <p class="mt-2">As a team, define acceptance criteria for this story

 </div>

 Note:

 _The trainer takes the role of the Product Owner, the participants are the testers.
-They must suggest acceptance criterias to the PO._
+They must suggest acceptance criteria to the PO._
 _The PO can show mockups or wireframes_
 _The PO can kindly reject some criterias if he thinks they are not required right now.
 Example : displaying discounts.